 The Plastibell is used in nearly 60% of all routine infant circumcisions in the US with the majority of the rest being done by the Gomco Clamp method.

-For some 40 years the Plastibell was the only disposable circumcision device in use, until the appearance of the Tara KLamp in 1995.
+For some 40 years the Plastibell was the only disposable child circumcision device in use, until the appearance of the Tara KLamp in 1995.

 During the 5 to 10 days that the device remains attached, it is pulled tight against the glans by the foreskin trying to retract back to its unstretched position.
 For this reason, Hollister recommend that the foreskin should not be pulled too far forward before being trapped by the thread around the Plastibell’s groove.
 This results in a necessarily looser circumcision than can be achieved with the Gomco clamp; the Plastibell is wholly unsuitable for tight styles.
 Furthermore, the position of the scar line behind the glans is determined only by the distance from the back of the glans to the groove in the bell.
 For a given glans circumference (and hence Plastibell size) the longer the boy’s glans the further back the resulting scar line will be and the looser the circumcision will be.